no1here0003/kubeadm-cluster/install/README.md

 In this case the run1.sh talks me through getting haproxy up and running.

+run2.sh adds all repos and ubuntu packages to install kubernetes.

 init.sh is used to initialize the cluster on hte first (primary) master.
 Once that script has success it outputs what the commands are to add additional nodes.